shivam-singh-negi/convorsational_chat_bot/README.md

 ## 🙏 Acknowledgments

 - Google Gemini Live API for powerful voice capabilities
-- Revolt Motors for the inspiration and benchmark
 - Socket.IO for real-time communication
 - Web Audio API for audio processing

-## 📞 Support

-If you encounter issues:

-1. Check the troubleshooting section above
-2. Review browser console for errors
-3. Verify API key and quotas
-4. Create an issue in the repository

----

 **Demo Video Requirements:**
 - 30-60 seconds showing natural conversation